ktaylor63/southeast/site/content/law-enforcement.md

 The Service considers a variety of factors when evaluating a species for listing as injurious, including:

 - The species’ survival capabilities and ability to spread geographically;
 - Its impacts on habitats and ecosystems;
 - Impacts on threatened and endangered species;
 - Impacts on human beings and resource-based industries;
 - Resource managers’ ability to control and eradicate the species.

 Analysis of these factors guides the Service’s listing determination.
 Scientific data is reviewed for factors that contribute to injuriousness and factors that reduce or remove injuriousness.
 In addition, other laws require that various economic analyses be conducted to determine the economic impacts of potential rulemakings.

 Permits may be granted for the importation or transportation of live specimens of injurious wildlife and their offspring or eggs for bona fide scientific, medical, educational, or zoological purposes.

-## Tips for Traveling Abroad
+## Tips for traveling abroad

-### Purchasing Wildlife Souvenirs
+### Purchasing wildlife souvenirs

 {{< figure class="photo-right" src="/images/pages/ivory-jewelry.jpg" alt="A huge pile of white jewelry made from ivory." caption="Illegal jewelry made from elephant ivory.
 Photo by USFWS." link="https://flic.kr/p/hwhBFe">}}